QuickSocket/qs-forward/README.md

 attempt to verify any provided certificates when using HTTPS.
 If you'd like to disable this, you can provide the `--tls-skip-verify` flag on the command-line.

+## Quiet Mode

+As of `qs-forward` version `0.3.0`, successful callbacks will be logged.
+If you'd like to revert to the behavior of `qs-forward` version `0.2.x` and below, pass the `--quiet` flag on the command-line.

 ## Troubleshooting

 If you encounter errors when first running `qs-forward`, check the following: